 Almost every month of the year there is either a local festival or celebration in Laos.
 The word for festival in Lao is boun, which also means doing good things in order to gain merit for subsequent lives.
 If you are in Sayabouly while any of the festivals are taking place you will surely be welcomed and asked to join the fun.
 Please feel free to participate, however remember that most of the festivals are based on religious beliefs, so your hosts will appreciate it if you respect local codes of behavior.

-currently rotated among Sayabouly’s Districts, this annual mid-February festival commemorates the nation’s living icon.
-The two-day celebration, filled with elephant-related activities and performances, kicks off with an elephant procession and monks’ blessing, followed by the election of the Elephant of the year, which leads the second day’s parade....Read more
+Currently rotated among Sayabouly’s districts, this annual mid-February ( For 2016, will be held on 19-21 February ) festival commemorates the nation’s living icon.
+The two-day celebration, filled with elephant-related activities and performances, kicks off with an elephant procession and monks’ blessings, followed by the election of the Elephant of the Year, which leads the second day’s parade.....

 Phavet Festival (Spiritual Ghost Festival)

 Prevalent throughout Sayabouly, this three-day ritual centers on a lengthy procession, in which men wearing massive paperboard masks and drummers lead four spirits throughout the area.
 Generally held in mid-March depending on the lunar calendar, the three-day Phavet Festivals gives locals the opportunity to pay honor to the spirits that protect them.
 Sayabouly Province celebrates Boun Phavet in mid-March, to pay tribute to Phavet’s spirit and celebrate his return.
 The three-day festival begins with a parade at the cemetery of Wat Sibounheuang led by two spirit ghosts, who protected Phavet on it's way back home and two medicine men, offering herbal medicines to the villagers.